 Check your credit report

-You don't want your report to say the account was 'closed
+You don't want your report to say the account was "closed by creditor,"

 Why not to cancel

 But not everyone should start canceling all kinds of credit lines.
 If

 you're planning to buy a house or car soon, you might want to hang on to your

 unused credit lines until after you've qualified for a loan.